-Instructor: Dr. Megan Brunjes Brophy Office: SC1220
+Instructor: Dr. Megan Brunjes Brophy E-mail: brophymegan@fhda.edu

+Office: SC1220

-E-mail: brophymegan@fhda.edu Phone Number: 408-864-8338
+Phone Number: 408-864-8338

-Please note that Canvas Inbox is the most reliable ways to get in touch with me outside of class.
-I do not reply to messages on evenings and weekends.
+Please note that e-mail and Canvas are the most reliable ways to get in touch with me outside of class and office hours.
+I do not reply to non-urgent emails on evenings and weekends.
 In general, you can expect a reply from me in 2-3 business days.
 If you have not heard back from me in that time frame, you are welcome to send another message.